Xian-Bei/CLUT/README.md

         - target_train
         - target_test

-Or you need to implement your own Class for your customed data format / directory arrangement.
+Or you need to implement your own Class for your customed data format or directory arrangement.

 ## Training
 To get started as soon as possible, only modify `<data_root>` to your own path and then: